deriv-com/deriv-app/packages/core/docs/Modules/README.md

 Subscription is done using `subscribe[RequestType]` calls available from the socket base module.
-They all expect to receive a request and a callback, the callback is called whenever there's a new response (regardless of a success or failure).
+They all expect to receive a request and a callback, the callback is called whenever there's a new response (regardless of success or failure).

 Under the hood the subscribe calls are made on an `RxJS` based subscription, and a `Subscriber` object is returned from each subscription.